Emergent Coordination in Multi-Agent Language Models: Conclusion

 \subsubsection{Acknowledgments}

 We thank Andrea Barolo for some early work on the implementation and Amritesh Anand for excellent research assistance on the project.
-We thank Fernando Rosas, Yonatan Belinkov, and Patrick Forber for comments.
-This work was supported by the D'Amore-McKim School of Business' DASH initiative which provided access to crucial computational resources.
+We thank Fernando Rosas, Yonatan Belinkov, Patrick Forber, Koyena Pal, and David Bau for comments.
+This work was supported by the D'Amore-McKim School of Business' DASH initiative which provided access to computational resources.

 \counterwithin{figure}{section} \counterwithin{table}{section}

 {A\arabic{figure}} {A\arabic{table}}